 The aforementioned state revenues are apportioned to the District's general fund.
+The alternative education program is apportioned to the cooperative fund.

 Federal Revenues - Federal revenues consist of revenues from the federal government in the form of operating grants or entitlements.
 An operating grant is a contribution to be used for a specific purpose, activity or facility.
 A grant may be received either directly from the federal government or indirectly as a pass-through from another government, such as the state.